vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/scale/scale.md

    1. Go to **Containers** → **Kubernetes Clusters**.
    1. [Make sure](../manage-cluster#start) that cluster needed is running.
    1. Click ![ ](/en/assets/more-icon.svg "inline") for the required cluster and select **Change type of master virtual machine**.
-   1. Select the required VM template from the drop-down list.
+   1. Select the VM category to filter the list of available configuration templates.

       {note:info}

-      Templates with high-performance CPUs are available upon request to support.
-To take advantage of these templates, select the "Show high performance CPUs only" option.
+      Templates with high-performance CPUs are available upon request to [technical support](mailto:support@mcs.mail.ru).
+To use these templates, select the **High frequency CPU** option.

       See [Available computing resources](../../concepts/flavors#configuration_templates) for details.

       {/note}
+   1. Select the required VM template.
    1. Click the **Save** button.

    {/tab}